 Factors that Determine the Legal Status of Delta 8 THC

 All cannabinoids start from CBGA (cannabigerolic acid).
 The enzymes in the cannabis plant use CBGA to synthesize CBD, THC, CBC, CBDV, and more.

-However, there are no enzymes that could allow cannabis to directly convert CBG into delta 8 THC.
+However, no enzymes could allow cannabis to convert CBG directly into delta 8 THC.

 Even marijuana strains that are high in THC have about 1% or less delta 8 THC by weight.

 Manufacturers looking to yield high quantities of delta-8 THC can extract it using two methods: